History of The Seminars

 This tradition positioned Columbia professors to invent the interdisciplinary regional institutes that trained graduate students to handle post-war complexities beyond their departments, but also forced political scientists, economists, and literary scholars to learn from each other.
 Over the past two thirds of a century, the Seminars have offered more and more specialists from Columbia and elsewhere the chance to learn and discover things together.

-In the four decades since, the number of Seminars has grown to the eighty-four listed in this website.
-About half the Seminars that have been founded are still meeting, while half have merged, split, or dissolved.
+In the four decades since, the number of seminars has grown to over 90.
+About half the seminars that have been founded are still meeting, while half have merged, split, or dissolved.
 James Gutmann followed Tannenbaum as Director from 1969 to 1975, followed by Aaron Warner, from 1976 to 2000, and Robert Belknap from 2001 to 2011, when his student Robert Pollack succeeded him.

 Seminar participants and speakers attend by invitation and neither pay nor are paid, although a central office supports travel and hotel expenses for speakers when its endowment income permits.

 Seminars are closed to the general public, and in particular to the press and other media.
 For the benefit of a broader audience, the minutes of most past meetings are made available Columbia Library users.
 To encourage candor in discussion of controversial issues, seminars may exercise discretion over the contents and distribution of their minutes online.